MaGu1997/contentsquare-github-search/README.md

 3. Will improve the User interface
 4. Additional tests will be performed
 5. Additional Landing pages will be created on clicking the repository names.

-# Your feedback about this exercise

-It was a simple fun task and a good addition to my projects.
-It helped me polish my skills with React.